ladydatadigger/12-Web-Scraping/README.md

 Complete initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.

-* Created a Jupyter Notebook file called `mission_to_mars.ipynb` and use this to complete all scraping and analysis tasks.
+* Created a Jupyter Notebook file `mission_to_mars.ipynb` to complete all scraping and analysis tasks.

 ### NASA Mars News